ppy/osu-wiki/wiki/Glossary/en.md

 ### Lead-in

 The lead-in time is a 3 second time period of silence that is sometimes automatically be inserted before the beginning of a beatmap.
-This only happens if the beatmapper has placed objects right at or very close at the start of the song.
+This only happens if the creator has placed objects right at or very close at the start of the song.

 ### Life Bar